adityatelange/hugo-PaperMod/content/post/goisforlovers.md

     Stuff Here
     {{ end }}

 Could be rewritten as

     {{  isset .Params "caption" | or isset .Params "title" | or isset .Params "attr" | if }}
     Stuff Here
     {{ end }}

 ## Context (aka. the dot)

-The most easily overlooked concept to understand about go templates is that {{ . }}
+The most easily overlooked concept to understand about Go templates is that {{ . }}
 always refers to the current context.
 In the top level of your template this will be the data set made available to it.
 Inside of a iteration it will have the value of the current item.
 When inside of a loop the context has changed. .